Errington Primary School to access the SEND LOCAL OFFER for the LINK:

 Who in the school will support my child and how will this be monitored and evaluated?

-The SENCO (Special Educational Needs Co-ordinator) – Miss Holly Matthews Responsible for:
+The SENCO (Special Educational Needs Co-ordinator) – Miss Holly Matthews, email: email@example.com and is responsible for:

 • Coordinating all the support for children with special educational needs or disabilities (SEND) and developing the school’s SEND Policy to make sure all children get a consistent, high quality response to meeting their needs in school.